 The artwork “The Agency At The End Of Civilisation” is a real time interpretation of the data of the Internet of Cars project using millions of data sets from the UK car number plate recognition system which are aligned with real time images from one hundred CCTV cameras in the region of South of England.
-The installation presents all this as a spatialised audio experience of spoken texts and generative visuals using custom mad software.
+The installation presents all this as a spatialised audio experience of spoken texts and generative visuals using custom made software.
 The audience engages with the work as observer (of the surveillance and recorded space) looking at 24 screens, a dozen speakers, and a labyrinth of CCTV cameras built as an art installation presented on a plinth.

-The artwork incorporates notions of future predictive software while at the same time exploring time from multiple perspectives in what Stanza calls a "Parallel Reality".
+The artwork incorporates notions of future predictive software as an intelligent machine while at the same time exploring time from multiple perspectives in what Stanza calls a "Parallel Reality".
 The custom made software system uses and accesses real time transport data gathered through the transport systems around the South Coast Of England.
 Stanza builds a cacophony of narratives of mass information which create an overseeing system of control in public space.
 Custom made software interrogates the information flow in real time and re-purposes it tell us a new and different story.
 A new narrative is created by Stanza with a custom made future predicative software that runs in parallel to traffic data and Stanza imposes his systems to create a different series of events that come into play.
 The control system is under more control and re-manipulated to re/direct attention wherever the system wants.

 AUDIO: Your listen to a spatialised audio on speakers in the installation.
 The sound is translated from a database of information tracking number plates and locations and sending them back to the UK number plate centre.
 This data has been merged with my set of new narratives inside the database.
 This new narrative is what you listen to.